 To make café con Leche, a shot of espresso is dosed with steamed milk.
 This hot beverage can be compared to America’s cafe latte.

-Another typical Spanish breakfast food is churro.
+Another typical Spanish breakfast food is a churro.
 Some of you might just book a one-way ticket to Spain upon learning this – churros for breakfast?!

 There is even more: it is commonly served with Spanish hot chocolate.